vcaen/splashscreen-sample/lottiesample/README.md

 ```

 # Questions/Issues/Contributions
 You can DM me on twitter @vadimcaen if you have some questions.
-If you notice any issue, fell free to make a PR.
+If you notice any issue, feel free to make a PR.

 # Credit

 Lottie Animation courtesy of Agung Hermansyah\
 https://lottiefiles.com/77440-graph-diagram-animation